varutw/dbt-learn/README.md

-# Welcome my DBT materials
+# Welcome to my DBT materials!

 ![dbt](https://user-images.githubusercontent.com/45530179/219306194-66901a00-b886-4211-8d22-dfa69c9ec1a9.png)

+This repository includes files that are used in dbt Fundamental course.

 ## What is DBT?
 What is ELT?